Your Best Health Ever!

 1. Here’s a real-life example.
 Most primary prevention statin trials show a range of 0.5-1.6% benefit over 5 years.
 That equates to an NNT as low as 200 (1/.005) and as high as 62 (1/.016)

 Summarizing the extensive data on statins is a challenge.
 I used the website NNT.com as well as the Cochrance review linked above, in addition to reviewing individual trials.
-These are all discussed in reater detail in the statin section of the Re-examine Your Healthcare chapter.
+These are all discussed in greater detail in the statin section of the Re-examine Your Healthcare chapter.

 Chapter 3: Your MIndest is the Key